 - A. Security Reminders.
-As part of our training practices, all employees, students, interns, volunteers and agents working on behalf of MBKU-UEC will be periodically educated about PHI privacy and security issues.
-The Compliance Officer is responsible for developing, presenting, and documenting training in the following subjects: - Principles of privacy and security - Requirements of HIPAA and all related rules and regulations, including the latest DHHS directives. - Secure ePHI transmission.

-- Requirement of other federal and state laws regulating health information. - University Eye Center's policies and procedures regarding health information. - Procedures for reporting breaches of security and confidentiality of PHI.
+As part of our training practices, all employees, students, interns, volunteers and agents working on behalf of KETCHUM HEALTH will be periodically educated about PHI security issues.
+The Director of Information Technology is responsible for developing, presenting, and documenting training in the following subjects: - Principles of security - Secure ePHI transmission. - University Eye Center's policies and procedures regarding the security of health information. - Procedures for reporting breaches of security and confidentiality of PHI.